 - The placenta has a pivotal role in the pathogenesis of pre-eclampsia.

-Pre-eclampsia occurs when blood pressure is >140/90 mm Hg in the second half of pregnancy, with ≥1+ proteinuria on reagent stick testing.
+Pre-eclampsia is defined by systolic BP >140 mm Hg or diastolic BP >90 mm Hg in the second half of pregnancy, with ≥1+ proteinuria on reagent stick testing.

 - New hypertension.